The QHFD- What, Who, How and Why

 We have lauded the benefits of Health Savings Accounts (HSAs) many times in past blogs.
 They can boost your retirement savings and be a great resource to cover medical expenses in retirement.
 In fact, a recent article in Forbes touts these savings vehicles as perhaps the best retirement planning tool available.

-To recap the benefits of an HSA:
+A recap of the benefits of an HSA:

 - Contributions to HSAs are tax deductible.
 The annual contribution limit for 2019 is $3500 for individual coverage and $7000 for family coverage.

 - Any income and/or gains grow tax free in the account.

 - Distributions are tax free when used to pay for qualified medical expenses.
 If you withdraw money from your HSA for something other than qualified medical expenses before you turn 65, you will have to pay income tax at your regular income tax rate plus a 20% penalty.
 After you turn 65, the 20% penalty no longer applies.

 One little-known fact about HSAs is that HSA rules allow you to do what is called a Qualified HSA Funding Distribution, also referred to as a QHFD.
 This rule allows you to make a one-time transfer of funds from an individual retirement account (IRA) to your HSA.
 The QHFD is a once in a lifetime only transfer.
 Under the QHFD rules, this transfer, combined with any other contributions to the account during the year, cannot exceed the year’s HSA contribution limit.

 You might wonder why someone would want to take money out of a tax-deferred IRA and move it to an HSA.
 After all, there is no income tax deduction when you transfer funds from an IRA to a QHFD, as there is in a normal HSA contribution.
 Yet, in certain circumstances, a transfer from your IRA might be a good financial planning move.

 Someone in these two scenarios might benefit from a Qualified HSA Funding Distribution: